iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

 > **Disclaimer:** The UUID Generator is a third-party resource that Zettle has no liability for the availability and intellectual property claims.

 2. Copy and save the UUID.
-It will be used for creating an event subscription.
+It will be used for creating a subscription.

 ## Step 2: Test webhooks
-Before creating event subscriptions to the HTTPS endpoint on your app, test the events to which you want to subscribe.
+Before creating subscriptions to the HTTPS endpoint on your app, test the events to which you want to subscribe.

 1. Set up a test environment.
 For example, you can set up the environment using one of the following approaches:
     * You can use the destination URL that you have set up on your server.